3 Nights in Munich

 Day 4 - Traveling to Regensburg by Private Transfer

-Today you will leave the capital of Bavaria, Munich and will travel to Regensburg.
-Based on your preferred departure time a driver will pick you up at your accommodation in Munich and will bring you to Regensburg on less than a two hour drive.
-Please note that this is not a guided transfer.
+Today you'll trade the Bavarian capital for Regensburg.
+Based on your preferred departure time, a driver will pick you up at your accommodations in Munich and will bring you to Regensburg, less than two hours away.

 2 Nights in Regensburg